Joshua-Le-Roux/hangman-game/README_INSTRUCTIONS.md

 Install and Run :
-To run this game on your local machine you should copy it to your computer and in the terminal, or gitBash, type in npm install to install dependencies, then type in npm start to run the game.
+To run this game on your local machine you should copy it to your computer and in the terminal, or gitBash, type in "npm install" to install dependencies, then type in "npm start" to run the game.